-Jamaal will now receive 12 months of mentoring and support to develop new work to be presented by New Adventures, at his own showcase performance, at a London venue in the Autumn of 2016.
+Jamaal received 12 months of mentoring and support to develop new work to be presented by New Adventures, at his own showcase performance, at The Platform Theatre, Central Saint Martins London in September 2016.

-Jamaal Burkmar said today "I’m thrilled and delighted to have won this year’s award and to be following in the footsteps of such brilliant previous winners.
-I can’t wait to get started on developing new work and showcasing it to the industry next year.”
+Jamaal Burkmar said "I’m thrilled and delighted to have won this year’s award and to be following in the footsteps of such brilliant previous winners.”